 {reply: “Invalid Review”}

-StarRankUpdate

-StarRank is the number of positive reviews after subtracting the number of negative reviews.
-StarRank updates after a new review are inserted.
-InsertReview receives the reviews from the user, then StarRank updates the ranking number.
-Finally, the user receives the updated ranking through FindStarRanking by entering the AuctionID.

-StarRankUpdate{AuctionID <string> , Numofstar, <int> , description <string>}

-{reply: “Success, updated starRank”}

-{reply: “Invalid Update”}

 FindStarRanking

 It finds the star ranking of the auction’s seller by entering the AuctionID and retrieving the ranking to the user.
 It returns the seller’s public name, email address, and star rank.
 This is intended to be used by the bidders and buyers.